kingwingfly/Concreter/README.md

 ```

 #### python gRPC
 To enable symbolic computation, I use python's [`sympy`](https://docs.sympy.org/latest/index.html).
 For time limitation, I don't have enough time to explore `pyO3`, so I just use `gRPC` to interact with python in Rust.
+Sympy only support python <= 3.10

 ```sh
 # create a virtual environment